 Hold Regular Meetings

 Before you kick-off a project meeting, be clear about the agenda and make team members aware of what the meeting is all about well in advance.
-If communication is timely and straight-forward, the productivity of on-going projects and those that are in the pipeline will not get affected.
+If communication is timely and straightforward, the productivity of ongoing projects and those that are in the pipeline will not get affected.

 Problems within the project are bound to occur.
-Issues such as time management, quality management, and weakening in the team’s morale can hinder the success of a project.
+Issues such as time management, quality management, and a weakening in the team’s morale can hinder the success of a project.
 So make sure all problems are solved in the beginning.

 4. Project Monitoring and Control

 The project monitoring and control phase is all about measuring the performance of the project and tracking progress.
 It is implemented during the execution phase.
-The main goal of this phase is to check whether everything aligns with the project management plan, especially concerning financial parameters and timelines.
+The main goal of this phase is to check whether everything aligns with the Project Management plan, especially concerning financial parameters and timelines.

 It is the responsibility of the project manager to make necessary adjustments related to resource allocation and ensure that everything is on track.
 To aid this, a project manager may conduct review meetings and get regular performance reports.

-Monitoring project activity after project execution phase will allow the project manager to take corrective actions.
+Monitoring project activity after the project execution phase will allow the project manager to take corrective actions.
 Meanwhile, considering the quality of work will also help to make the necessary improvements.
 Keeping an eye on the budget will help to avoid unnecessary expenses resources.

 5. Project Closure

-With much time and effort invested in the project planning, it is often forgotten that the final phase of the project management life cycle phases is equally important.
+With much time and effort invested in the project planning, it is often forgotten that the final phase of the Project Management life cycle phases is equally important.